Milou4Dev/ProjectDGT/README.md

 ## Overview

-ProjectDGT is a tool designed to set your Discord online status.
+ProjectDGT is a tool designed to keep your Discord status online 24/7.
 This project leverages Docker for easy deployment and management.
 The main functionality is implemented in Go, and it uses the Gorilla WebSocket package for real-time communication.

 ## Features

-- Set Discord online status
+- Set and maintain Discord online status
 - Docker support for easy deployment
 - Real-time communication using WebSockets
+- Environment variable support for hosting on platforms like Railway and Replit

 ## Getting Started